jaspector

 7:30 a.m. to 4:30 p.m., Monday through Friday

-Typical inspection sequence: Typical inspection sequence for residential new construction: (1) Foundation/footing (after excavation and rebar placement, before pour); (2) Underground plumbing/electrical; (3) Slab inspection (if slab-on-grade); (4) Framing (after roof, framing, fire blocking, and bracing complete); (5) Rough electrical, plumbing, and mechanical; (6) Insulation; (7) Drywall/sheathing (if required); (8) Final inspection (when structure complete and ready for occupancy); (9) Certificate of Occupancy issued after passing final.
+Typical sequence: Typical inspection sequence for residential new construction: (1) Foundation/footing (after excavation and rebar placement, before pour); (2) Underground plumbing/electrical; (3) Slab inspection (if slab-on-grade); (4) Framing (after roof, framing, fire blocking, and bracing complete); (5) Rough electrical, plumbing, and mechanical; (6) Insulation; (7) Drywall/sheathing (if required); (8) Final inspection (when structure complete and ready for occupancy); (9) Certificate of Occupancy issued after passing final.
 Note: 98% of inspections completed within one business day of request.
 Inspections are GPS-routed for efficiency; no fixed time windows assigned.

-Do I need a building permit in Albuquerque, NM?
+01 Do I need a building permit in Albuquerque, NM?

 Required for all new construction, additions, alterations, and remodeling work -- residential, commercial, and public.
 Also required for all electrical, plumbing, and mechanical installations.
 Walls and fences over 6 feet high require a permit.

-How much does a building permit cost in Albuquerque, NM?
+02 How much does a building permit cost in Albuquerque, NM?

+Building permit fees in Albuquerque, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Permit fee calculated as a percentage of total construction valuation (typically 0.5% to 3% depending on project size/type)..
 Plan check fee: 65% of the permit fee, due at time of application submittal, plus zoning and hydrology fees where applicable..

-How do I apply for a building permit in Albuquerque, NM?
+03 How do I apply for a building permit in Albuquerque, NM?

-1. Determine if your project requires a permit.
+To apply for a building permit in Albuquerque, NM, follow these steps: 1.
+Determine if your project requires a permit.
 2. Create or log in to ABQ-PLAN at cabq.gov/planning/online-planning-permitting-applications.
 3. Submit permit application with all required documents and construction plans.
 4. Pay plan review fee at time of submittal (65% of the permit fee, plus zoning/hydrology fees).
 5. Await plan review: approximately 2.5 weeks for residential, 3.5 weeks for commercial.
 Larger or more complex projects take longer.
 6. Respond to any correction comments posted in ABQ-PLAN and resubmit revised plans.
 7. Once plans are approved, pay remaining permit fee.
 8. Permit issued; post on job site.
 9. Begin construction.
 Schedule required inspections via ABQ-PLAN portal or call (505) 924-3320.
 10. Pass all required phased inspections.
 11. Final inspection; receive Certificate of Occupancy for new construction/additions.

-How long does it take to get a building permit in Albuquerque, NM?
+04 How long does it take to get a building permit in Albuquerque, NM?

-What work is exempt from building permits in Albuquerque, NM?
+05 What work is exempt from building permits in Albuquerque, NM?

-How do I schedule a building inspection in Albuquerque, NM?
+06 How do I schedule a building inspection in Albuquerque, NM?

-Other cities in Bernalillo County
+Other jurisdictions in Bernalillo County.

-View all Bernalillo County jurisdictions →
+All Bernalillo County jurisdictions →